Animalso

 Fiber

-Due to its lower protein and fat content, this formula is a good choice for typical dogs who exercise about an hour a day.
+Due to its lower protein and fat content, this formula is a good choice for low to moderately active dogs.
 However, the carb content is fairly high here, so if your dog is overweight, this food may not be the best choice.

-There are no ingredients for joint support, so it’s not the top choice if your dog is prone to or suffering from joint conditions.
+There are no ingredients for joint support, so it’s not the top choice if your dog is prone to or suffering from joint conditions like hip dysplasia.

 Though not high in fiber, this formula contains a little more compared to the other recipes, so if your dog suffers from digestive problems such as diarrhea or constipation, this food could be a good option.